Mia Martini: Death

+Tributes

 Biopic

 In 2019, a biopic of Martini titled Io sono Mia was released.
 The film was directed by Riccardo Donna and stars Serena Rossi as Mia Martini.
 The film narrates Martini's life, including her artistic career, her tumultuous relationships with her family, her sister Loredana and the discrimination she endured by the music system and her colleagues.

-The film begins in 1989 in Sanremo, with flashbacks that narrate some events in Martini's life, told during an interview granted to a journalist by Martini herself, a few hours before her participation at Sanremo Music Festival in 1989.
+The film begins in 1989 in Sanremo, with flashbacks that narrate some events in Martini's life, told during an interview granted to a journalist by Martini herself, a few hours before her participation at the Sanremo Music Festival in 1989.

-The movie details her early start in the music industry, her success in the 1970s and her withdrawal from the music sector: a dramatic period of slander launched in the late 1970s by a producer with whom the singer refused to work with and who accuses Mia of bringing bad luck.
+The movie details her early start in the music industry, her success in the 1970s and her withdrawal from the music sector: a dramatic period of slander launched in the late 1970s by a producer with whom the singer refused to work and who accuses Mia of bringing bad luck.
 Ostracised by the music industry, Martini "goes away from everybody", moving to the countryside and struggling to make a living.
 The movie also tells the story of the troubled love relationship with the Milanese photographer Andrea (inspired by songwriter Ivano Fossati, who did not want to be mentioned in the film), with whom she falls in love.
 The film also evokes in the character of Anthony the singer Renato Zero, who also did not want to be mentioned in the movie.